-If the server cannot be authenticated, the connection will not be established the previously stored certificates will not be deleted.
+If the server cannot be authenticated, the connection will not be established will be appended to the existing list, that is, the previously stored certificates will not be deleted.

 Navigate to: Configuration > Security: CAs tab

 - i.
 Click Browse... and find the file containing a list of CA certificates (file format: .PEM) on your computer. - ii.
 Click the Add certificate authority... to store the new CA certificate(s) on your system.